ianmaclarty/amulet/doc/api_ref.rst

     ..  object:: window.top

-        The y coordinate of the top edge of the window, in the window's coordinate space.
+        The y coordinate of the top edge of the window, in the window's default coordinate space.

         Readonly.

     ..  object:: window.width

-        The width of the window in the window's coordinate space.
+        The width of the window in the window's default coordinate space.
         This will always be equal to the ``width`` setting supplied when the window was created if the ``letterbox`` setting is enabled.
 Otherwise it may be larger, but it will never be